-TITLE
+Expertise within Working Memory and Fluid Intelligence

 Working Memory

 Working memory has been a critical component to human cognition studies in the literature.
 Baddeley (1986) describes working memory (WM) as the temporary storage of stimuli being encoded.
 Working memory plays its biggest role as part of your short-term memory (STM).
 STM, defined by Baddeley (1986), is when you can hold a short amount of information for a limited time.
 STM works in an interacting system that serves higher level mental processes.
 These higher level mental processes include reasoning, problem-solving, and learning.